Surviving the Zombie Apocalypse with Serverless Microservices

 Join the AWS Lambda Signal Corps!

 At AWS re:Invent in 2015, we piloted a workshop where participants worked in groups to build a serverless chat application for zombie apocalypse survivors, using Amazon S3, Amazon DynamoDB, Amazon API Gateway, and AWS Lambda.
 Participants learned about microservices design patterns and best practices.
 They then extended the functionality of the serverless chat application with various add-on functionalities – such as mobile SMS integration, and zombie motion detection – using additional services like Amazon SNS and Amazon Elasticsearch Service.

-If you’re unable to join us at one of these workshops, that’s OK!
 In this post, I’ll show you how our survivor chat application incorporates some important microservices design patterns and how you can power your apps in the same way using a serverless architecture.

 What Are Serverless Architectures?

 At AWS, we know that infrastructure management can be challenging.
 We also understand that customers prefer to focus on delivering value to their business and customers.
 There’s a lot of undifferentiated heavy lifting to be building and running applications, such as installing software, managing servers, coordinating patch schedules, and scaling to meet demand.
 Serverless architectures allow you to build and run applications and services without having to manage infrastructure.
 Your application still runs on servers, but all the server management is done for you by AWS.
 Serverless architectures can make it easier to build, manage, and scale applications in the cloud by eliminating much of the heavy lifting involved with server management.